channelaccess/ca/Readme.md

             );
 ```

-Internally the CA library uses a monitor notification engine to deliver the  notifications that are received
+Internally the CA library uses a monitor notification engine to deliver the  notifications received from the
-from remote IOC to the local Consumer.
+remote IOCs to the local Consumer.
 The properties of this engine are configurable using either a system
 property or via a ```Properties``` object passed to the Context at the time of construction.

 The property, named ```CA_MONITOR_NOTIFIER_IMPL```, can be used as follows: